daifuku99/DaifukuProject/daifuku_client/README.md

 # DaifukuProject (daifuku_client)

-Daifuku_Client is make by Quasar Framework
+Daifuku_Client is made by Quasar Framework

 If you use this site , you must install quasar.